-There are several SQL problems that can be solved with a table of numbers.
+There are several SQL problems that can be solved with a table of numbers or dates.

 This is a simple one-column table with numbers from 1 and up.
-It's easy to
+Typical common problems

 1) If you query needs more numbers than there are in the table, you

 get incorrect results.

 2) Same thing happens if some smartass delets rows in the middle - or adds

 3) There are queries where the optimizer does not know what the table is for

 The latter calls for some explanation.
 Assume this function:

 WHERE Number <= convert(int, len(@param))